Daddoon/Xamarin.Android.GeckoView/README.md

 - Xamarin.Android.Support.v7.Palette (>= 27.0.0.0) required by **GeckoView**
 - Xamarin.Android.Support.v7.AppCompat (>= 27.0.0.0) required by **Xamarin**

+**Warning:**

+The NuGet package is pretty big (~= 500MB) to download as it contains SDK compiler variation for MonoAndroid 8.0, MonoAndroid 8.1 and MonoAndroid 9.0, and as the GeckoView native library is **150 MB** as it's a multi-arch platform version, it makes the package bigger.

+If you build your own project with the **one APK per ABI option** checked, the library size will be reduced to **~50MB per APK architecture**

 ## Getting Started

 ### From Source